 The stratum basale is a single layer of cells primarily made of basal cells.
 Keratinocytes are produced from this layer of cells, which are constantly going through mitosis to produce new cells.
 As new cells are formed, the existing cells are pushed superficially away from the stratum basale.

-Merkel cells [a neural receptor esp. abundant in the hands and feet] and melanocytes [Cell that produces the pigment melanin and gives hair and skin its color] are found dispersed among the basal cells in the stratum basale.
+Merkel cells [a neural receptor especially abundant in the hands and feet] and melanocytes [cells that produce the pigment melanin and give hair and skin their color] are found dispersed among the basal cells in the stratum basale.